1,000+ Opportunities

 The application consists of: An agreement of LDWF terms and conditions A narrative (two-page maximum) description of the research that would be conducted as part of the student’s master’s degree program The anticipated curriculum for the student, including the classes the student might take Indication of whether additional tuition funds will be needed and amount A description of additional current or anticipated funding sources that will be applied to support the research activities proposed for the student (if applicable) 2-page CV of faculty applicant For additional information on this opportunity, please contact either: Artificial Reef Coordinator Louisiana Department of Wildlife & Fisheries Associate Executive Director of Research Louisiana Sea Grant College Program

-Based on current listing details, eligibility includes: Master's students at Louisiana colleges and universities Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Master's students at Louisiana colleges and universities.
+Confirm the full requirements in the official notice before applying.